timdrysdale/opal/README.md

 ## Usage
-As a standalone application, you can find an `main` method in `main.cpp` with some tests.
-Test code can be found in the `tests` folder.
+As a standalone application, you can find an `main` method in `tests.cpp` with some tests.
 You can do your own, include it in your application, and so on.
 Recompile and execute.

 As a library link appropriately and go.